RSS/Blog It! Help for Uploaders

 Tip

-For example, if the owner of anguilla-beaches.com just read some hot news about Anguilla, she could add it to her feed by inserting an item.
+For example, if the owner of anguilla-beaches.com just read some hot news about Anguilla, she could add it to her feed by inserting a bloglet.
 If she found a new site she loves, she could tell folks about it.

-Bloglets are the 80-20 feature that gives you superb personalization, customization and flexibility for your blog.
+Bloglets are the 80-20 feature that gives you personalization, customization and flexibility for your blog.

 Another excellent use is to recycle your site's "greatest hits."
 Use a bloglet to bring back an oldie-but-goodie.
 Remember, most people never see your entire site, and they forget even if they do!
 So recycle your best efforts!

-Of course, use bloglets for special one-of monetization opportunities that do not "deserve" a full Web page.
+And use bloglets for special one-of monetization opportunities that do not "deserve" a full web page.

 Tip